 The automated telephone notification system will be activated and the parish/school Facebook account to inform parents of school emergencies or closures.
 Notification may be made through these television stations: WHOI (19), WMBD (31), and WEEK (25).
 Parents should have an alternate place for their children to stay should parents not be home in case of emergency dismissal and/or in case country roads are impassible.
-Rural parents should arrange with a town family a place for their children to stay, in the event that the student could not be taken home.
+Rural parents or families living an extended distance from the should arrange with a town family a place for their children to stay, in the event that the student could not be taken home.
 This information should be given to the school and added to the child's emergency form.